beebe-gabrielle/City-Market-Co-Data-Cleaning-and-Exploratory-Analysis/README.md

 **Growth is steady, but slowing:**
 Net Sales ($16.9M) and Net Profit ($3.6M) are both up YoY, but growth has tapered from ~8.9% to 6.3%.

-**Profitablility is strong overall:**
+**Profitability is strong overall:**
 A 21.07% profit margin (up 1.4% vs. prior year) indicates the business is becoming more profitable.

 **Profit is concentrated in Northeast cities:**
-New York, Philadelphia, and Boston lead in total profit, indicating the Northeast is the primary proit engine.
+New York, Philadelphia, and Boston lead in total profit, indicating the Northeast is the primary profit engine.

 **Underperforming cities are spread across regions:**
 Bottom performers (Charlotte, Phoenix, Los Angeles) are not isolated to one region, pointing to city-level execution issues rather than regional strategy alone.